codecoms/codecoms.github.io/_posts/2012-12-27-Install-Nettalks-on-CentOS6.3.md

   - how-to
   - linux
 categories: Linux
-blurb:>
+blurb: >
- Step by step guide on how to install the Nettalk protocol on Linux CentoOS.
+ Step by step guide on how to install the Apple Nettalk protocol on Linux CentoOS.

 ---